fbpx

 What if my ballot doesn’t come?

-If you are registered to vote and do not receive a ballot, call your county elections office.
-They will check that your voter registration is current.
+If you submitted your Application for Ballot By Mail and do not receive a ballot, call your county elections office.
+They will check that your voter registration and application for ballot by mail is current.
 If it is, they will mail you a replacement ballot.

 What is the deadline to return a vote by mail ballot?